 The most widely sold cross is known as – Amacrinum, a hybrid of the belladonna lily and a Crinum lily.

-The Belladonna Lily deserves your attention due to its wonderful properties.
+Belladonna Lilies deserve your attention due to its wonderful properties.

 The best time to buy the bulbs would be either during late winter, late summer or early spring.